rackerlabs/docs-cloud-files/rst/dev-guide/common-gs/auth-using-curl.rst

    .. include:: ../common-gs/samples/service-catalog-endpoint.rst

 #.
-Copy the URL, and then export it to an environment variable.
+Copy the URL and export it to an environment variable.

    .. code::